Get insider access

 Corsair K70 MAX

-The DrunkDeer A75 and the Corsair K70 MAX are gaming keyboards with analog switches that allow you to customize the pre-travel and reset points of individual switches.
+The DrunkDeer A75 and the Corsair K70 MAX are gaming keyboards with analog switches that allow you to customize individual switches' pre-travel and reset points.
 The DrunkDeer has a smaller Compact (75%) form factor.
 On the other hand, the Corsair has better build quality and more durable PBT keycaps.
 It also has a higher maximum polling rate of 8000Hz and many extra features the DrunkDeer lacks, including a scroll wheel and dedicated media keys.
-Note that the adjustable pre-travel settings on both keyboards aren't totally accurate, but they're noticeably less accurate on the Corsair.

 + Show more